Assigned Child Support for the Kinship Care Program

 Examples:

-• At the end of June, the Life of Case review shows that the child support paid ($200) was less than the Kinship Care grant ($254).
+• At the end of June, the life of case review shows that child support paid was less than kinship care payment.

-• You will not get any child support in June.
+• You will not receive any child support in June

-• At the end of June, the Life of Case review shows that the child support paid ($300) was greater than the Kinship Care grant ($254).
+• At the end of June, the life of case review shows that the child support paid was greater than the kinship care payment.

 If you are interested in more information about Kinship Care for a child you are caring for, contact the Kinship Care Coordinator in your county.